Olivia Potts

 Olivia "Livvy" Potts is a British food writer and caterer.

 Early life, education and legal career

-She grew up in Newcastle and studied English at the University of Cambridge, where she was president of the Cambridge Union.
+She grew up in Newcastle and studied English at Corpus Christi College, Cambridge.
+During her time at Cambridge she was president of the Cambridge Union.
 She then studied law at City, University of London and was called to the bar in 2011, practising criminal law for five years.